gpedic/ex_shortuuid/README.md

 "f98e80e7-9923-4173-8408-98f8254912ad"
 ```

-## Ecto
+## Using ShortUUID with Ecto

-If you would like to use ShortUUID with Ecto schemas try [Ecto.ShortUUID](https://hexdocs.pm/ecto_shortuuid/readme.html).
+If you would like to use ShortUUID with Ecto schemas try [Ecto.ShortUUID](https://github.com/gpedic/ecto_shortuuid).

-It provides a custom Ecto type which allows for you to use ShortUUIDs as primary and foreign keys while keeping backwards compatibility with :binary_key type keys.
-This allows for a seamless transition from one type to the other.
+It provides a custom Ecto type which allows for ShortUUID primary and foreign keys while staying compatible with `:binary_key` (`EctoUUID`).

 ## Documentation